Accessibility and bathrooms

 Free tours of the Halifax Public Gardens

-Friends of the Public Gardens offer a free weekly horticultural and historical tour of the gardens.
+Friends of the Public Gardens offer free horticultural and historical tours of the gardens and organize special events throughout the year.

 Rules of the Halifax Public Gardens